Answers to Common Questions about Tswin

-(1) Use the 'Edit', 'Publishers' dialog to assign the publishers that were in Group 3 to one of the remaining groups.
+(1) Use the 'Edit', 'Field Service Groups' dialog to assign the publishers that were in Group 3 to one of the remaining groups.
 Verify that Group 3 contains no publishers.

-(2) Use the 'Edit', 'Publishers' dialog to assign all publishers from Group 6 to Group 3.
+(2) Use the 'Edit', 'Field Service Groups' dialog to assign all publishers from Group 6 to Group 3.
 Verify that Group 6 contains no publishers.

 (3) Use the 'Edit', 'Field Service Groups' dialog to copy the overseer from Group 6 to Group 3.
 Then clear the information in Group 6.